-Rotation adds natural ground-force muscle lengthening & contraction to any functional exercise for better transfer to real life movement.
+Rotation adds natural ground-force muscle lengthening & end-range contraction to any functional exercise for better transfer to real life movement.
 Rotation is the first thing that's lost when hip muscles are tight from overuse, injury or imbalance.

 Tight hips not only restrict movement... tight hips create instability in movement.
 Adding a rotational component to your workout will condition the abductors, adductors, flexors and extensors to fully load and unload for power and precision.

 Muscles lie diagonally between their origin and insertion points…. we find muscle tightness by looking at the end-range motion (rotation) in the muscle.

 Because the diagonal contraction facilitates proprioceptors (sensory agents) that respond to muscle lengthening and changes in muscle length…. in other words diagonal isometrics fix the sensory problem associated with inhibited, tight muscle fiber.

 Diagonal force does what gravity can’t …. it bypasses superficial muscle fiber and contracts a deeper level of muscle fiber... where muscle lengthening proprioceptors reside.

 Diagonal force plus rotation (moving past neutral position) takes the muscle to the end-range for a full length contraction.
 This is the neuromuscular key to greater mobility and powerful stability.

 Stretching a tight muscle will not lengthen muscle fiber that has lost neuromuscular response... you are most likely stretching connective tissue and musculature that has normal function.

 Trying to gain range of motion without fixing neuromuscular response leads to loss of power and instability.